ayushgagarwal/pandemic-flu-spread/README.md

 Through our simulations (1000 simulations), we found that the average infection lasts in the class lasts between 4-19 days with an average of 9 days.

+Report.pdf talks about the findings in detail.

 The Code.Rmd file contains the entire code.
 You can simply open the file in R studio and run the file.
 It has been commented for clarity.
+Code_compiled.pdf has just been created if you want to go through the code without opening it on R studio.

 Required libraries in R
 - deSolve